 There are still daily struggles.
 Having hearing aids is not a quick fix, and I still have a lot of hearing issues that I deal with daily.
 Thanks to Hearing Link and its group programme I can look at things with more of an open mind and a little more confidence.

 The group also proved to be so helpful for my partner.
 It helped him to understand better what I was going through and offered lots of new strategies that could support me day to day.

 Hearing Link and its volunteers were so understanding of what people with hearing loss and their families need.
-During my group programme they listened to us to find out how we need helped and what information and strategies we needed to know to make living life with our hearing loss better.
+During my group programme they listened to us to find out how we needed help and what information and strategies we needed to know to make living life with our hearing loss better.

 They have given me so much of ‘me’ back again.
 I feel like I have my personality back and I can go forward with confidence and positivity – nothing holds me back anymore!
 My hearing loss works for me now.

 Thanks to Hearing Link’s help, choosing to be a volunteer for them was an easy choice.
 They supported me in every step of my hearing loss journey, and I did not hesitate at being able to give something back to them and those they support.